 How to deal with a polyamorous partner

-Sometimes polyamorous people become involved with monogamous people.
+Sometimes polyamorous people become involved with monogamous people and that can cause a hindrance while following polyamorous rules.

 Check your level of jealousy, and talk about it if you find yourself resenting the time your partner is spending with other partners.